Intel-bigdata/HiBench/docs/run-streamingbench.md

 hibench.hadoop.executable  |   The path of hadoop executable.
 For Apache Hadoop, it is /YOUR/HADOOP/HOME/bin/hadoop hibench.hadoop.configure.dir | Hadoop configuration directory.
 For Apache Hadoop, it is /YOUR/HADOOP/HOME/etc/hadoop hibench.hdfs.master       |    The root HDFS path to store HiBench data, i.e. hdfs://localhost:8020/user/username hibench.hadoop.release    |    Hadoop release provider.
-Supported value: apache, cdh5, hdp
+Supported value: apache

 Note: For CDH and HDP users, please update `hibench.hadoop.executable`, `hibench.hadoop.configure.dir` and `hibench.hadoop.release` properly.
 The default value is for Apache release.